Master All the Facebook Ad Formats

 3. Launch and Iterate: Now that your campaign ads are ready, determine which channels will be best for your target segments.
 AdRoll can take the reins from there!
 Once you have the results of your initial native ads, see how the customers have reacted through your AdRoll dashboard.
 Tweak and iterate until you are reaching your initial goals!

-Interested in getting started with native ads?
+Now that you know how to create powerful ads, get started with native ads.
 Learn more about native advertising best practices in this help center article.